 Your body will naturally start to sweat more during puberty.
 When this sweat mixes with bacteria, such as under your arms, it can cause body odour.
 You can minimise this by showering every day with soap, and using an antiperspirant or deodorant.
 An antiperspirant reduces the amount of sweat that reaches the skin’s surface.
 A deodorant reduces the amount of bacteria on the skin that causes the odour.

 You might find your feet sweat more during puberty too, which can cause foot odour.
-Try to avoid shoes made of man-made materials.
+Try to avoid shoes made of human-made materials (such as PVC leather).
 Don’t wear the same shoes every day – give them a chance to dry completely between wears.

 If you have a problem with acne, try cleansing your skin with a gentle non-soap cleanser.
 Over-the-counter acne treatment products that contain benzoyl peroxide or salicylic acid can also help.
 Try to use sunscreens, moisturisers and makeup that are labelled as 'oil-free' or ‘non-comedogenic’.